-A Strata is a savory bread pudding, perfect for breakfast or brunch.
+A Strata is a savory bread pudding (aka breakfast casserole), perfect for breakfast or brunch.
 This can be prepared the night before if you are short on time in the morning.
-Simply cover and refrigerate, then bake when you get up the next day.
-It’s amazing what simple ingredients and the right recipe can do.
+Prepare the casserole, cover and refrigerate.
+It will be ready to bake when you get up the next day.

-This recipe is very easy, however I have written it to be customizable and provided as much detail as possible.
-I have made it many times throughout the years, it is definitely a go-to for me and I hope it will be for you too.
-Please read through everything below, prepare your choices accordingly and get started cooking.
+This recipe is very easy and I have made it many times throughout the years.
+It is definitely a go-to breakfast for us and I hope it will be for you too.
+Please read through everything and prepare your choices accordingly.
 Once you get the hang of it, this will be the only savory breakfast casserole you need.
-Enjoy!

 Things You’ll Need: